-How to Remove Iron-On Patches
+A Step-by-Step Guide to Removing Iron-On Patches

 Iron-On patches are a wonderful way to support your favorite passions and projects, and they’re made to last.
 But unfortunately your tastes themselves may not last, or certain passions don’t always age well upon reflection.
 So what do you do when you have a quality jacket and just want to remove the iron-on patch instead?